 The Stag Public House

-The Stag, the historic pub on the corner of Rundle Street and East Terrace, has existed in some form since 1849.
+The Stag, a historic pub on the corner of Rundle Street and East Terrace, has existed in some form or another since 1849.
 It’s been through a few guises since then – not all of them successful.

 There’s a sports bar, a place to kick back with a beer and a meal in booth seating or perched at the bar.
-Head a few steps west to the pool room, where guests can play billiards for $1 a game.
+Head a few steps west to the pool room, where punters flock for a keenly priced knock-around on the felt.
 All the money pocketed goes directly to local sports teams and charities.